meettyj/Tobacco-on-Twitter/revision/figures/DESCRIPTION_EX1.md

 - Therefore, I only add confidence intervals to the figure in Overleaf.
 Retweet and favorite will be shown in table format.

-# ecig, tobacco, flavored tobacco percentage
+# 1. percentage: ecig, tobacco, flavored tobacco
 <p align="center">
   <img src="https://github.com/meettyj/Alcohol-on-Twitter/raw/master/revision/figures/percentage_SF_ecig_in_all_SF.png" />
 </p>